thquinn/IsochronDrafter/README.md

 ## What's Broken?
 Well, a lot of stuff.
 For starters:
 * Slow image downloading
-* Scrollbars sometimes flicker rapidly when they appear/disappear
 * Little to no error handling when parsing set files, loading images, etc.

 ## Coming Eventually